 What type of bikes do you hire?

-For this tour we recommend a sport hybrid bikes.
-The distances are quite low and there is only a couple of climbs, so the more upright position of a hybrid bike will allow you to appreciate the scenery more.
+For this tour we recommend our hybrid bikes.
+The distances are quite low and there are only a couple of climbs, so the more upright position of a hybrid bike will allow you to appreciate the scenery more.

 Please see our bicycles page for further details.